Love French Food

 • freshly ground black pepper

-• 1 teaspoon corn flour or arrowroot
+• 1 teaspoon corn flour (not cornstarch) or arrowroot

 Instructions